ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 check pings the server with `ecflow_client --ping`.
 On `docker stop`, the server is asked to terminate cleanly with `ecflow_client --terminate`.

+The server runs as the unprivileged user `ecflow`.
+The container starts as root, gives `ecflow` the UID and GID of the owner of `/workspace` (typically a directory bind-mounted from the host), and then drops privileges to `ecflow`, so that the server can write to the workspace whatever UID owns it on the host.
+A root-owned workspace, such as a host directory that Docker had to create, is handed over to `ecflow` when empty.
+Without a mounted workspace, `ecflow` keeps UID and GID 1000, which can be changed with `--build-arg ECFLOW_UID=... --build-arg ECFLOW_GID=...`.

-The server runs as the unprivileged user `ecflow` (UID and GID 1000, by default), and a workspace bind-mounted at `/workspace` must be writable by that user.
-As ecFlow identifies users by their `/etc/passwd` entry, the container cannot run under an arbitrary `docker run --user <uid>`; instead, build the image with a matching user, for example by adding `--build-arg ECFLOW_UID=$(id -u) --build-arg ECFLOW_GID=$(id -g)` to the `docker build` command.
+As ecFlow identifies users by their `/etc/passwd` entry, the container must not be started with an arbitrary `docker run --user <uid>`.
+To run commands as the server user in a running container, use `docker exec -u ecflow <container> ...`.